Top 12 Most Beautiful Places To Visit in Slovenia

 You only need one day in Lake Bled to see why it is the country’s poster child.
 A little visit and you’ll instantly see the abundance of lush greenery and mountainous landscapes that this beautiful Slovenian place offers.

-The lake’s pristine waters are topped off with a little island placed in the middle, all adding to its beauty and charm.
 The island can be accessed through the famous Plentna Boats, which can be hired from many areas around the lake.

 Take a Pletna Boat to Bled Island in Lake Bled